Evan-Clegern/liberc-crypto/README.md

 8. Perform *P(L'', **K**n+4)* and *P(L'', **K**n+4)* to form *EL* and *ER*.
 9. Return pair *E* , consisting of *EL* and *ER*.

+### VIPER-2
+This is an improved version of VIPER-1 that uses the "customizable.hpp" permutation/substitution system to achieve better security through diffusion and confusion.
+It will be fully documented when completed.

 ### KOBRA
 This is a new type of encryption algorithm - one I have dubbed "Calycryptographic."
 This comes from the greek root 'Calyp' for Hide, and then from Cryptography.